eviarch/Blooooooooooooooog/README.md

 ## Acknowledgement

-❤️Thanks to [Shetty Yttehs](https://github.com/Yttehs-HDX) for providing technical support for building this website.
+🩵Thanks to [Shetty Yttehs](https://github.com/Yttehs-HDX) for providing technical support for building this website.

+❤️Thanks to [AeRonMeri](https://x.com/Aeronmeri_19198) for providing the background image.
+And his/her bilibili account id is [AERONM](https://space.bilibili.com/1151788364).
+Welcome everyone to support his/her.

 ## License